 Let me interrupt myself to say how incredibly blessed we.
 We have my mother, father, and brother in our lives who are our number one supporters in every way possible.
 Yep, they show up to the aforementioned occasions and also serve as a means of accountability, a source of love and much-needed disciplinarians when I’m at my wit’s end or need some back-up.

 I berate myself with these thoughts while simultaneously remembering that my children are blessed to live in a home full of love and stability.
 My tribe is the biggest support group we have and offer the same amount of love and support for my children as I do.
 So, how then, can that nagging feeling of guilt be conquered?

 Well, I don’t know all the answers but I think I have a pretty good vantage point for a starting place.

 Philippians 4:6-7 tells us, “do not worry about anything; instead pray about everything.
 Tell God what you need, and thank Him for all He has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”

-It’s so easy to get lost in our own thoughts, in our own feelings, and emotions.
-But we have to remember Jesus walks with us each and every day and is ready to carry our burdens for us, directing us down the right path, and offering us love wisdom along the way so that we may, in turn, bestow the same upon our children.
+It’s so easy to get lost in our own thoughts, feelings, and emotions.
+But we have to remember Jesus walks with us each and every day and is ready to carry our burdens for us, directing us down the right path, and offering us love and wisdom along the way so that we may, in turn, bestow the same upon our children.

-15 years after the birth of my first born, I still need direction and encouragement to continue raising him to be the young man God created him to be.
+15 years after the birth of my firstborn, I still need direction and encouragement.
+It’s my mission to raise him as the young man God created him to be.
 I think we all, as mothers, will always need a reliable source of navigation as we raise our children.